Dirty-Craft/modpack/README.md

 Totally, if you want to experience a MineCraft with **More content**, this will be the best thing to try!

-Also we have lots of plans in future for this modpack!
+Also we have lots of plans in the future for this modpack!

 ## Mods
 To see list of the available mods in this modpack, see [mods list](MODS.md).